Headwater (band): History

 Headwater was invited to showcase at the 2008 Western Canadian Music Awards with label mates and tour collaborator Damanta.
 The band also performed at the 2008 Under the Volcano Festival in Vancouver.

 By 2012, the band members were Shandel, Bryant, pedal steel player Tim Tweedle, and Pat Metzgar on upright bass.
-In April of that year Headwater released a new single, "Your Love" from their third studio record, Push.
-A limited run of hand numbered vinyl was sold to promote the new EP, which was recorded by Marc L'Esperance and Bill Buckingham in Vancouver, B.C.
+In April of that year, Headwater released a new single, "Your Love" from their third studio record, Push.
+A limited run of hand numbered vinyl was sold to promote the new EP, which was recorded by Marc L'Esperance and Bill Buckingham in Vancouver, British Columbia.
 The single was made available for free download, and Bryant wrote an article in the Georgia Straight on the subject of crowdfunding.

 Headwater was one of the finalist bands in the 2012 Peak Performance Project.

 The band became inactive in 2015.